A greater sage-grouse male struts at a lek (dancing or mating ground) to attract a mate.

 Video: Science Friday, YouTube

-The Wilderness Society believes that both sage grouse conservation and energy development can co-exist, if certain precautionary measures are folded into the BLM’s management plan.
-If development must occur within the bird’s habitat areas, roads and transmission lines should be constructed in a manner that minimizes and mitigates damage to sage grouse habitat and overall surface disturbance.
+The Wilderness Society believes that both greater sage-grouse conservation and energy development can co-exist, if certain precautionary measures are folded into the BLM’s management plan.
+If development must occur within the bird’s habitat areas, roads and transmission lines should be constructed in a manner that minimizes and mitigates damage to greater sage-grouse habitat and overall surface disturbance.
 Additionally, existing and new disturbance should be monitored (using aerial and satellite imagery) and properly assessed so that plans for future energy leasing and permitting can be adjusted to ensure the sage grouse’s habitat is protected.